exercism/configlet/README.md

 Options for sync:
-  -e, --exercise <slug>        Only operate on this exercise -p, --prob-specs-dir <dir>   Use this 'problem-specifications' directory, rather than cloning temporarily -o, --offline                Do not check that the directory specified by --prob-specs-dir is up to date -u, --update                 Prompt to update the seen data that are unsynced -y, --yes                    Auto-confirm prompts from --update for updating docs, filepaths, and metadata
+  -e, --exercise <slug>        Only operate on this exercise -o, --offline                Do not check that the cached 'problem-specifications' directory is up to date -u, --update                 Prompt to update the seen data that are unsynced -y, --yes                    Auto-confirm prompts from --update for updating docs, filepaths, and metadata
       --docs                   Sync Practice Exercise '.docs/introduction.md' and '.docs/instructions.md' files